- Rules of debate at meetings

 - i.
 The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present.

 - j.
-Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairman of the Council may in his absence be done by, to or before the Vice-Chairman of the Council (if any).
+Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairperson of the Council may in his absence be done by, to or before the Vice-Chairperson of the Council (if any).

 - k.
-The Chairman, if present, shall preside at a meeting.
-If the Chairman is absent from a meeting, the Vice-Chairman, if present, shall preside.
-If both the Chairman and the Vice-Chairman are absent from a meeting, a Councillor as chosen by the Councillors present at the meeting shall preside at the meeting.
+The Chairperson, if present, shall preside at a meeting.
+If the Chairperson is absent from a meeting, the Vice-Chairperson, if present, shall preside.
+If both the Chairperson and the Vice-Chairperson are absent from a meeting, a Councillor as chosen by the Councillors present at the meeting shall preside at the meeting.

 - l.
 Unless standing orders provide otherwise, voting on a question shall be by a show of hands.
 At the request of a Councillor, the voting on any question shall be recorded so as to show whether each Councillor present and voting gave his/her vote for or against that question.
 Such a request shall be made before moving on to the next item of business on the agenda.